Updated with very minor additions and fixed typos: 3/8/21

 How to Make Bone Broth

 Note: This is NOT rocket science.
 There are actually many variations, but this is how I do it.
 Sort of’s and about’s do just fine with this recipe.
-I cannot tell you strongly enough how delightful it is to be enjoy some of this wonderfulness by itself, heated by the steaming cupful, or to use it to make the tastiest soup ever.
+I cannot tell you strongly enough how delightful it is to enjoy some of this wonderfulness by itself or to use it to make the tastiest soup ever.

 Ingredients and Process